General Practitioner Certificate in Small Animal Surgery

 Following course completion, candidates have up to four years to satisfy ISVPS assessment requirements and obtain the GPCert.

 What if I am not successful in passing one of the components of the examination?

 Candidates are required to pass all components of the examination to gain the GPCert(SAS) qualification.
 Candidates who fail their case report will be given clear indications where they were unsuccessful and guidelines on how to complete their case report to the required standard.
 There is a nominal fee to re-sit the final examination or resubmit the case report.

 Please contact us via email and we will send you a link to register.

-Please contact ISVPS for further information on fees.
+Please contact ISVPS for information on Exam Fees.